-

 Counter Trafficking

-Information on how to remain safe on the way are also provided in this IOM KOK flyer to protect against human trafficking.
+Learn how to remain safe on the way in the IOM KOK flyer to protect against human trafficking.

 Gender-Based Violence